bonitasoft/bonita-doc/md/multi-language-pages.md

 **Note:** For Performance, Efficiency, and Teamwork editions only.
 :::

-In the Bonita BPM Subscription editions, the UI Designer includes a mechanism to add translations for page, layout and forms elements, to support multi-language applications.
+In the Bonita Subscription editions, the UI Designer includes a mechanism to add translations for page, layout and forms elements, to support multi-language applications.
 The text displayed in the preview and at runtime adapts to the locale or browser language automatically.
-The UI Designer itself, that speaks to developers, not end-users, is displayed in the language of your Bonita BPM Studio.
+The UI Designer itself, that speaks to developers, not end-users, is displayed in the language of your Bonita Studio.
-The Preview window is displayed in the language set for Bonita BPM Portal, since it speaks to the end-users.
+The Preview window is displayed in the language set for Bonita Portal, since it speaks to the end-users.

 You can translate all text strings displayed on a page, layout or form: the labels, the placeholders, the available values of a list, and the date format of the Date Picker widget.
 You can also translate fragments and custom widgets strings that the page, layout or form embeds.